Functional vs. Object-Oriented: Comparing How Programming Paradigms Affect the Architectural Characteristics of Systems: Quantitative Analysis

 \subsubsection{Code Analysis}

 This section was designed to measure the developer's impressions about the two \DW system proof of concepts.
-Each question includes a brief explanation of a functionality from the \DW system, followed by two code snippets: the first from the Kotlin PoC, and the second from the Scala PoC.
+Each question includes a brief explanation of a functionality from the \DW system, followed by two code snippets: the first from the Kotlin PoC and the second from the Scala PoC.
 For each code snippet, participants were asked to evaluate the six architectural characteristics summarized in \cref{tab:architectural_characteristics}.
-They answered the question: \emph{``From the code, how easy it is to...''} using a Likert scale with five steps, from \emph{Very Easy} to \emph{Very Hard}.
+They answered the question: \emph{``From the code, how easy is it to...''} using a Likert scale with five steps, from \emph{Very Easy} to \emph{Very Hard}.

-At the publication of the bachelor thesis which inspired this paper, the survey received eight responses.
+At the publication of the bachelor thesis that inspired this paper ~\cite{Dias2024FunctionalSystems}, the survey received \emph{eight responses}.
 Considering space constraints, this section will only address two of four questions proposed in the questionnaire, which intersect with some of the code previously analyzed in \cref{sec:qualitative_analysis}.
+For a full analysis, please refer to the bachelor thesis ~\cite{Dias2024FunctionalSystems}.

 The full questionnaire and corresponding responses can be found in the paper's \href{https://doi.org/10.5281/zenodo.16618132}{reproduction package}.